devbootstrap/SOLID-Principles-Examples-using-Typescript/srp/README.md

 this.cache.AddOrUpdate(id, message); // in the Save method
 ```

 Next reason to change that we can address is the way that we apply storage.
-This will allow us to change where we save files - perhaps to a relational database instead of a filestore- who knows!
-So what we do is create a separate class called FileSore that is just for reading / writing files to the filestore and use that in our MessageStore class in the same way as before.
+This will allow us to change where we save files - perhaps to a relational database instead of a filestore - who knows!
+So what we do is create a separate class called FileSore that is just for reading / writing files to the filestore and use that in our [MessageStore](./src/after/MessageStore.ts) class in the same way as before.

 So what are we left with?
 A better implementation for this class that is now split into other classes each with a Single Responsibility!